DHatziioanou/postcodeR/README.md

 Database indexing

 Step 1.
-Retrieve the NSPL database from https://geoportal.statistics.gov.uk/datasets/national-statistics-postcode-lookup-february-2020 and unzip it.
+Retrieve the latest NSPL database from http://geoportal.statistics.gov.uk/search?q=NSPL and unzip it.

 Step 2.
 Create an index: